-Pakistan's turbulent history and ongoing political and economic crises elevate the importance of a press that is a position of informing the citizenry while also providing a check on public officialdom and leadership.
+Pakistan's turbulent history and ongoing political and economic crises elevate the importance of a news media that is in a position of informing the citizenry while also providing a check on public officialdom and leadership.
 However, the dangers are manifest: over the years, members of the press have been arrested and jailed, had their offices raided and ransacked, been publicly flogged, severely censored, tortured and even murdered.

-On May 31, journalist Saleem Shahzad, who covered affairs relating to terrorism and security for the Asia Times, was found dead after disappearing from Islamabad.
+On May 31, journalist Saleem Shahzad, who covered affairs relating to terrorism and security for the Asia Times, a Hong Kong-based online publication, was found dead after disappearing from Islamabad.
 Three days before his disappearance he had written an article in the Asia Times in which claimed that "Al-Qaeda carried out the brazen attack on PNS Mehran naval air station in Karachi on May 22 after talks failed between the navy and al-Qaeda over the release of naval officials arrested on suspicion of al-Qaeda links."
-Immediately after his murder the Human Rights Watch issued a statement according to which Saleem Shezad was threatened by the ISI.
+Immediately after his murder the Human Rights Watch issued a statement claiming that Saleem Shezad had been threatened by the ISI.
 A Commission headed by a judge of the Supreme Court was formed by the Government on June 16 to probe Shahzad's murder after the media staged a sit in for 12 hours in front of the Parliament.
-On July 07, the then US Chairman of the Joint Chiefs of Staff Admiral Mike Mullen said the Pakistani government "sanctioned" the killing of Saleem Shahzad, though he said he could not specifically tie his death to the ISI.
+On July 7, the then US Chairman of the Joint Chiefs of Staff Admiral Mike Mullen said the Pakistani government "sanctioned" the killing of Saleem Shahzad, though he said he could not specifically tie his death to the ISI.

-Other than Saleem Shehzad two Geo News Television anchors and Senior Journalists Hamid Mir and Najam Sethi have been threatened late this year possibly by intelligence agencies.
+Other than Saleem Shehzad two Geo News Television anchors and Senior Journalists Hamid Mir and Najam Sethi have reported that they been threatened possibly by intelligence agencies.
 Another Geo News reporter Wali Khan Babar was shot dead on January 13, 2011 in Karachi.

-Pakistan was named the most dangerous country for journalists second time in a row in 2011 with seven journalists killed compared to 2010 when eight (8) journalists were killed by New York based Committee to Protect Journalists (CPJ).
+Pakistan was named the most dangerous country for journalists by by New York based Committee to Protect Journalists $(CPJ)^{271}$ in 2011, the second time in a row, with seven journalists killed compared to 2010 when eight (8) journalists were killed.

-There are about 12 laws that restrict media and journalists' freedom of expression in Pakistan but since rule of law in country is weak there is "freedom by default".
+There are nearly a dozen laws that restrict media and journalists' freedom of expression in Pakistan but since rule of law in country is weak there is "freedom by default".
 Pakistan's score on this count is evaluated to be 2.5 on a scale of 1-5 in the Asian Media Barometer: Pakistan 2009.